Just Berry Plants

 Theodroma cacao

 The Cacao tree is an evergreen tree which can live for up to 100 years but will only provide fruit for about 25-30 years.
 These trees are relatively small in size growing to a height of between 4-8 metres.
-They produce lots of flowers that are male and female, however, cannot self pollinate and needs pollen from another flower or the same tree to bear fruits.
-Hand pollination is possible,
+They produce lots of flowers that are male and female; however, they cannot self-pollinate and need pollen from another flower or the same tree to bear fruit.
+Hand pollination is possible, and they start bearing at 3 years, depending on the climate and maintenance.

 Temperatures of 18-32°C are ideal for cacao trees, and they do not bear fruit at temperatures below 20°C